OliverGrainge/Generative_AI_on_arm/README.md

 # **Generative AI on ARM**

-Welcome to the **Generative AI on ARM** course!
-This course is designed to help you master the optimization of generative AI workloads on ARM architectures through hands-on labs.
-There are three labs available:
+Welcome to **Generative AI on ARM**, a hands-on course designed to help you optimize generative AI workloads on ARM architectures.
+Through practical labs and structured lectures, you will learn how to deploy AI models efficiently across different ARM-based environments.

+## Course Structure

+This course consists of three hands-on labs and four theoretical lectures.

+### Hands-On Labs
-- **Lab 1**: Focuses on mobile devices, such as the Raspberry Pi 5.
+- **Lab 1**: Optimizing generative AI on mobile devices, such as the Raspberry Pi 5.
-- **Lab 2**: Designed for ARM-based servers, such as AWS Graviton instances.
+- **Lab 2**: Deploying AI workloads on ARM-based cloud servers, including AWS Graviton.
-- **Lab 3**: Compares the challenges and comparisons between Cloud based and Edge based deployment.
+- **Lab 3**: Comparing cloud vs. edge inference, analyzing challenges and trade-offs.

-In each lab, you will learn to optimize AI inference using ARM-specific intrinsics and techniques to achieve efficient performance.
+### Lecture Series
+Inside the `slides/` folder, you will find four lectures covering the key concepts and challenges in AI inference on ARM:

+1. **Challenges Facing Cloud and Edge GenAI Inference** – Understanding the limitations and constraints of AI inference in different environments.
+2. **Generative AI Models** – Exploring model architectures, training methodologies, and deployment considerations.
+3. **ML Frameworks and Optimized Libraries** – A deep dive into AI software stacks, including PyTorch, ONNX Runtime, and ARM-specific optimizations.
+4. **Optimization for CPU Inference** – Techniques such as quantization, pruning, and leveraging SIMD instructions for faster AI performance.

+## What You'll Learn

+You will learn how to optimize AI inference using ARM-specific techniques such as SIMD (SVE, NEON) and low-bit quantization.
+The course covers practical strategies for running generative AI efficiently on mobile, edge, and cloud-based ARM platforms.
+You will also explore the trade-offs between cloud and edge deployment, gaining both theoretical knowledge and hands-on skills.

+By the end of this course, you will have a strong foundation in deploying high-performance AI models on ARM hardware.

 ---